Are you eligible?

 Importantly, you’ll benefit from the experience and knowledge of experts from across policing and partner organisations.
 Through a combination of case studies, classroom inputs and immersive learning, the programme will get the very best out of you and ensure you are a competent operational inspector.

 Rates of pay vary by force and will rise with each year of experience.
 A candidate can expect a starting salary (from day one) of around £48,000 a year.
-In some forces, there are additional allowances that will complement your salary (for example, London weighting).
+In some forces, there are additional allowances that will complement your salary.

 There is also an excellent pension plan and a fair and inclusive promotion policy.
 Your preferred force will have more details on their individual packages.